 It was such an easy and fun project and the wax hearts look so pretty in a window!
 This is an easy and quick craft that you can also have your kids help out with and we’ve included a heart template in case you need help getting the perfect curve (because it’s surprisingly harder than we thought)!

 This is a great way to use up the ends of crayons and kids love making the shavings so it’s a fun project for a gloomy afternoon.
+We especially love and Valentine’s day DIY decor that we can make with our kids!

 Valentine Day Bath Fizzies